 It is every resident's responsibility to ensure they have their student ID on them at all times.
-Residents will be charged a \$5 lockout charge any time a Residence Life staff member has to key them in through the building exterior doors or key them into their suite/bedroom.
-Residents will not be charged for any lockouts during the first week of each semester.
+Residents will be charged a \$5 lockout charge whenever a Residence Life staff member has to key them in through the building exterior doors or into their suite/bedroom.
+Residents will not be charged for lockouts during the first week of each semester.

 Magnetic wallets will erase the encoding on your student ID.
-Please do not store your student ID in a magnetic wallet or you will be responsible for any lockout costs that occur.
+Please do not store your student ID in a magnetic wallet, or you will be responsible for any lockout costs that occur.